collective-action/tech/CONTRIBUTING.md

 Please note the following aspects:
 - If you would like your github username affiliated with the action you added, add an attribute `author` in the `<table>` tag with your github username.
 If you wish to remain anonymous, skip this step.
 Keep in mind, your github username will be affiliated with the PR.
 - If you add multiple values to a field, make sure the values are comma-seprated.
-For example, if two types of struggle were involved in the action, it would look like so: `pay_and_benefits, working_conditions`
+For example, if two types of struggle were involved, it would look like so: `pay_and_benefits, working_conditions`
 - DO NOT add additional fields to the file.
 If you wish to include other information, add it in the description field or as a tag.

 ## Making A Pull Request (PR)